-August 2018 — Landry's Bicycles has received national recognition as a Bicycle-Friendly Business, awarded by the League of American Bicyclists as part of their Bicycle-Friendly America program.
+May 2022 — Landry's Bicycles has received national recognition as a Bicycle-Friendly Business, awarded by the League of American Bicyclists as part of their Bicycle-Friendly America program.
 To date, Landry's is one of only a few companies in New England to receive the highest platinum-level Bicycle-Friendly Business award.
-We were evaluated on various bike-friendly criteria in the categories of encouragement, engineering, education, and evaluation.
+We were evaluated on various bike-friendly criteria in the categories of encouragement, engineering, education, equity and inclusion, evaluation.
 (Landry's has received this award since 2008.)

 Is your business or workplace bike-friendly?
 Learn how Landry's can help you get started.

 February 2013 — Landry's Bicycles received QBP's Clay Mankin Award for "outstanding leadership in the cycling industry."
 QBP is one the bicycle industry's leading suppliers, and Tom Henry (Landry's co-owner) received the award during the National Bike Summit in Washington, D.C.
 We are honored to receive QBP's Clay Mankin Award.